bbkbarbar/Serial_PWM_Driver_with_OLED/README.md

     In my case the other device (what sends the commands) will be a RaspberryPi Zero (link below).

-    RaspberryPi using serial communication with signal level of 3,3V In direction of Pi -> Arduino it works fine, because arduino can read Pi's 3,3V "high" signal as a "high" signal, since it is significantly higher voltage than 2,5V, but:
+    RaspberryPi (and many other devices) using serial communication with signal level of 3,3V.
+    In direction of Pi -> Arduino it works fine, because arduino can read Pi's 3,3V "high" signal as a "high" signal, since it is significantly higher voltage than 2,5V (what is the middle of range 0V-5V), but:
     In direction of Arduino -> Pi we have to apply a voltage divider to make arduino's 5V signal level lower to protect the RaspberryPi.
     For this we can use simple resistors with values of 220 and 470 Ohm, to create a 3,3V signal from Arduino's TX signal.

     Note: According to the measured power consumtion of Serial PWM Driver board on MCU side, it can be powered directly